Cocoa-Scented Dreams: A Chocolate Tour In Costa Rica

-If your happy place involves rich dark chocolate in every form imaginable, then this post is going to tick all your boxes…
+If your happy place involves dark chocolate in every form imaginable, this post is going to tick all your boxes…

 If the sentence above made you cringe, then I’m not sure we can be friends.
 And also, this post may be your nightmare.
 Because So.
 Much.
 Chocolate.